-Brendan James Fraser was on December 3, 1968, in Indianapolis, Indiana.
-The youngest of four, he moved around a lot during his childhood.
+Brendan James Fraser was born on December 3, 1968, in Indianapolis, Indiana.
+The youngest of four, he moved around frequently during his childhood.
 His father was a Canadian tourism executive, and he has dual American-Canadian citizenship.
 Relocating every few years for his father's job, Fraser first discovered theater while living in London.
-He started going to see shows.
+It was there that he started to attend shows.

 In his early teens, Fraser began performing in Seattle, Washington.
 He worked with the Laughing Horse Summer Theater.
 After attending the Upper Canada College Preparatory School in Toronto, he returned to Seattle for college.
 Fraser continued to pursue his interest in acting at the Cornish College of the Arts.
 He caught his first break, landing a bit part in 1991's Dogfight.
 The movie, which was filmed in Seattle, stars Lili Taylor and River Phoenix.
 Soon after his Dogfight experience, Fraser's career started to take off.

 Leading Film Actor

 In 1992, Brendan Fraser starred in two films.
 He played a caveman must cope with modern times after being thawed out in the comedy Encino Man.
 In School Ties, Fraser tackled a dramatic role as a Jewish athlete who hides his background from his boarding school peers; Ben Affleck and Matt Damon also appeared in the film.